Obituaries for the week of October 18, 2017

 Mrs. English is survived by her husband of sixty-six years, Jessie English of Little Rock; one son, John Lee English of Atmore; two daughters, Patsy (Ken) Taylor and Linda (Ronald) Baggett, all of Atmore; one sister, Hazel Blackmon of Jay, Fla.; ten grandchildren and twenty great-grandchildren.

-Funeral services will be held Thursday, October 12, 2017 at 2 p.m. at Little Rock Church of Assemblies with Rev. David Cooper and Rev. Leo Kent officiating.
-Burial will follow at Miller Cemetery.
+Funeral services were held Thursday, October 12, 2017 at 2 p.m. at Little Rock Church of Assemblies with Rev. David Cooper and Rev. Leo Kent officiating.
+Burial followed at Miller Cemetery.

-The family will receive friends Thursday, October 12, 2017 from noon until service time at 2 p.m. at Little Rock Church of Assemblies.
+The family received friends Thursday, October 12, 2017 from noon until service time at 2 p.m. at Little Rock Church of Assemblies.

-Pallbearers will be John C. English, Colbie English, Jared English, Josh Baggett, Dylan Baggett and Justin Taylor.
+Pallbearers were John C. English, Colbie English, Jared English, Josh Baggett, Dylan Baggett and Justin Taylor.

 Honorary pallbearers will be Riley Baggett, Wyatt Baker, Layton Martin and Kaison Martin.